ng-Classic/ng-classic/aio/content/guide/typed-forms.md

 ## Automated Untyped Forms Migration

-When upgrading to Angular Classic14, an included migration will automatically replace all the forms classes in your code with corresponding untyped versions.
+When upgrading to Angular Classic 14, an included migration will automatically replace all the forms classes in your code with corresponding untyped versions.
 For example, the snippet from above would become:

 ```ts
 const login = new UntypedFormGroup({